-Water is an essential ingredient in the origin and evolution of life on Earth.1 Water also plays an important role in the formation of planets.
-The Orbiting Astronomical Satellite for Investigating Stellar Systems (OASIS) is a proposed space-based telescope with a 14-m-diameter inflatable primary reflector/antenna that will follow the water trail from galaxies to oceans by performing high spectral resolution observations of water at terahertz frequencies.^{2,3} The telescope's primary reflector consists of transparent and metalized polymer membranes sealed around their periphery, constrained by a tensioning structure, and inflated to the required pressure (Fig. 1).
+Water is an essential ingredient to the origin and evolution of life on Earth1.
+Water also plays an important role in the formation of planets.
+The Orbiting Astronomical Satellite for Investigating Stellar Systems (OASIS) is a proposed space-based telescope with a 14 m diameter inflatable primary reflector/antenna that will follow the water trail from galaxies to oceans by performing high spectral resolution observations of water at terahertz frequencies^{2,3}.
+The telescope's primary reflector consists of transparent and metallized polymer membranes sealed around their periphery, constrained by a tensioning structure, and inflated to the required pressure (Fig. 1).
 The large inflatable primary antenna (A1) is the key to achieving the large collecting areas required for the proposed observational study.
-OASIS will have ~10× the collecting area and 6× the angular resolution of the Herschel Space Observatory4 and compliments the short-wavelength capabilities of James Webb Space Telescope (0.6 to 28.3 μ m).
+OASIS will have ~10× the collecting area and 6× the angular

+^bWyant College of Optical Sciences, University of Arizona, 1630 E. University Blvd., Tucson, AZ 85721, USA ^cL'Garde, Inc., 15181 Woodlawn Avenue, Tustin, CA 92780, USA resolution of the Herschel Space Observatory4 and compliments the short wavelength capabilities of James Webb Space Telescope (0.6 to 28.3 μm).
 Such a large aperture is realized by utilizing a lightweight, stowable polymer-based primary antenna that reduces launch cost, as well as the lead time required for fabrication.